hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 Import the generated project into your IDE.

-## Configuring Database
+### Configuring Database

+In this project we are using Postgres as database.
+You can download a copy of Postgres and install it in your local system, then  create a new database to serve the application.

-Open *src/main/resources/application.yml*, the `datasources` is configured by default.
+Open *src/main/resources/application.yml*, there is a  *default* datasource  is configured by default.

 Change the properties according to your environment.